Last Updated on November 19, 2019 by Chef Mireille

 All Caribbean islands have large sugarcane plantations.
 Sugar is one of the major GDP in most of the Caribbean except on islands like Aruba, which is a tropical desert.

 Since then, it is a vital part of our culture and cuisine.
 From this type of rum cake to Black Cake to Rum Punch to Kremas (eggless eggnog), no party is complete without some food or drink made with rum.
-My mom never made a single cake without adding 1-2 tablespoons of rum.
+My mom never made a single cake without adding a few tablespoons of rum.

 The first alcoholic drink I ever had was Rum Punch.
 When we were kids maybe around age 12 or 13, they started letting us have very small portions of Rum Punch for special occasions, although diluted with a lot of ice.